Orewek/Pass_Creator/readme.md

 * Write a `length` that u want for your password
 * Write for what u will use it.
 It will help u to find the exact password that u looking for just by CTRL + F
 * Remove `- _` from your password if u need to
+* Learn your password, program will show u a words which will help you in that
 * Add some `comments` to your password, it can help you, if you have a few accounts in 1 place (steam, for example)
 * Save this password into the exact `pass.txt` that u want
 * U can send this file to discord channel by the bot (it will sends `.txt` into the chat)